-- Italian eggplant: These are the bigger, fatter ones, not the long, skinny ones.
+- Italian eggplant: These are the bigger, fatter ones, not the long, skinny ones, the same kind you would use to make Eggplant Lasagna.
 Depending upon the size, you will use 2 or 3 eggplants.
 They will shrink a bit as they cook, so they should be very snug in the pan.

 - Cinnamon sticks, ground cinnamon, cumin, sweet paprika: These warm spices will be the flavor base for the ground lamb, and for the braising sauce.